AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 machine-parsable form.
 These files are located in the ``gnatprove`` subdirectory of the project object directory, and have the suffix ``.spark``.
-The structure of these files exposes internal details such as the exact way some VCs are proved, therefore the structure of these files may change.
+The structure of these files exposes internal details such as the exact way some checks are proved, therefore the structure of these files may change.
 Still, we provide here the structure of these files for convenience.

 At various places in these files, we refer to entities.
 These are Ada